Serbs and Montenegrins in Albania: Middle Ages

-Modern
+Modern period

-During the Montenegrin–Ottoman War (1876–78), the Montenegrin army managed to capture certain areas and settlements along the border, and incorporated them into the state such as the town of Podgorica that had a significant Slavic Muslim population.
+During the Montenegrin–Ottoman War (1876–78), the Montenegrin Army managed to capture certain areas and settlements along the border, and incorporated them into the state such as the town of Podgorica that had a significant Slavic Muslim population.
 The Muslim population of Podgorica fled and Slavic Muslims from the town migrated and resettled in Shkodër city and its environs.
 From 1878 onward a small Muslim Montenegrin speaking community living near Shkodër exists and are known as Podgoriçani, due to their origins from Podgorica in Montenegro.

 In the late Ottoman period, the French consul of Shkodër noted the sentiments of the people of Vraka wanting to be united with Montenegro, though this was not achievable due to the distance of Vraka from the then border.

-During the interwar period, relations between King Zog and Yugoslavia were less problematic and Yugoslav-Albanian borders allowed for the free movement of populations.
-The majority of the Serbo-Montenegrin community came to Albania from Montenegro during the interwar Zogist period following 1926 and later from 1938 until 1948.
+During the interwar period, relations between King Zog and Kingdom of Yugoslavia were less problematic and Yugoslav-Albanian borders allowed for the free movement of populations.
+The majority of the Serbo-Montenegrin community came to Albania from Montenegro during the interwar period, following 1926 and later from 1938 until 1948.
 At the time Vraka contained poor land and was still an undeveloped area.
 Unlike the Albanian inhabitants of the area, the new population from Montenegro had skills in operating the iron plough and motor vehicles to cultivate the land.

 The Serbian minority in Scutari had celebrated its liturgy in Serbian.
 The Serbian Metropolitan of Scutari participated in the Albanian Synod.

 Vraka is known for having been the place where poet Millosh Gjergj Nikolla became teacher on 23 April 1933, and it was in this period that he started to write prose sketches and verses.

-Socialist Albania (1944–1992)
+Contemporary period

 As part of assimilation politics during the rule of communist regime in Albania, Serb-Montenegrins were not allowed to have Serbian names, especially family names ending with the characteristic suffix "ich".

-After the 1981 student protest in Kosovo, Albanian Serbs complained on harassment and pressure to leave the country.
+After the 1981 protests in Kosovo, Albanian Serbs complained of harassment and pressure to leave the country.